Calm App Strategy

 Calm is simple, well-done, and has the potential to stand out.

-“Retention is the one metric that matters for sustainable growth,” according to Amplitude.
+Calm is one of the top 5 meditation apps.
+As a product manager, I used insights from user, market, and secondary research to generate a feature roadmap.
 When Calm introduced their “mindfulness reminder” feature, they 3x’d their daily user retention.
-By adopting my 5 onboarding and habit-building feature suggestions, Calm could double that initial increase and stand out in mindfulness/meditation app industry.
+By implementing these five on boarding and habit-building feature suggestions, Calm could double that initial increase and stand out in mindfulness/meditation app industry.

 I spent two weeks conducting user and market research.